 Where the design community meets.

-Germany's Best Kept Secret Joined almost 6 years ago via an invitation from Yaron S.
+Germany's Best Kept Secret Joined about 6 years ago via an invitation from Yaron S.

 Instead of looking for projects that are vocal about their needs for design, you can also find a project where you can provide the ideas for improvement.
 I think a lot of projects don't even have any designers contributing but would be happy for one to be proactive and help.